Manual Handling for Reception Staff: Parcels, Deliveries and Office Tasks

 Putting packages down requires as much attention as picking them up.
 Controlled lowering rather than dropping protects both you and the package contents.

 Storing and retrieving from various heights creates different demands.
 Low storage requires squatting or kneeling.
 High storage requires step equipment if reaching overhead.
+The HSA guidance is clear that reaching above shoulder height while holding a load should be avoided.

 Timing of distribution affects other reception duties.
 Balancing delivery runs with desk coverage requires planning and possibly coordination with colleagues.

 Multiple trips versus single heavy loads presents choices.
 More frequent lighter trips often protect better than fewer heavier loads.
+The cumulative strain of carrying heavy items over distance is a significant risk factor identified in HSA guidance.

 Step stools provide safe access to high storage.
 Reaching overhead while holding packages creates injury risk.
 Proper access equipment eliminates this.